JujuAdams/Scribble/9.0/superfont-functions.md

 Copies a set of glyphs from the source font into the target superfont.
 The target font must be a superfont created by `scribble_super_create()`, though the source font can be either a superfont or not.
 If `overwrite` is set to `false`, any glyphs that already exist in the target font will be ignored.
 If `overwrite` is set to `true` existing glyphs will be overwritten.

-?> It is not possible to combine glyphs from an MSDF font and a standard/sprite font.
-It is further not possible to combine glyphs from MSDF fonts that have a different `pxrange`.
+?> It is not possible to combine glyphs from an SDF font and a standard/sprite font.
+It is further not possible to combine glyphs from SDF fonts that have a different spread values.
 Standard fonts and sprite fonts can otherwise be combined however you like.

 `glyphSet` can be one of three different types of input.
 You may specify as many glyph sets as you like